 Think push-ups, sit-ups, pull-ups, and crunches, for example.

 There is plenty you can have your clients do.

 A change of location can help clients when things seem to be getting a little stale.

-Note, however, this only really applies if you are a freelance personal trainer.
+However, this only applies if you are a freelance personal trainer.

-If you are working at a commercial gym chain, they are not going to let you take your client to train in the local park.
+If you work at a commercial gym chain, they will not let you take your client to train in the local park.

 Another great way to make things a little different is to time your clients and the exercises they do.

 Exclusive PTP CPT Offers